East Side of Stamford: Economy

 Major corporate entities headquartered in the East Side include World Wrestling Entertainment and NBC Sports.
 A regional office of Deloitte is located at 695 East Main Street.
 A branch of the Hospital for Special Surgery is located in the East Side, in a complex along on Blachley Road shared by NBC Sports and Chelsea Piers, a large local gym.

 Churches

 The neighborhood has two Roman Catholic Churches — St. Mary (which has the largest capacity of any Roman Catholic Church in Fairfield County) and St. Benedict - Our Lady of Montserrat Parish.

 Emergency services

 The Stamford Fire Rescue Department's Fire Station # 4 serves the neighborhood.

 Transportation

 Interstate 95 bisects the East Side, running along an east-west axis.
-The Post Road (labelled locally as East Main Street, and U.S. Route 1) also runs through the neighborhood, parallel to Interstate 95.
+The Post Road (labelled locally as East Main Street, and Route 1) also runs through the neighborhood, parallel to Interstate 95.